Easy Mushroom Gravy Recipe

 - 2 cloves (2 cloves) garlic , minced

 - 3 cups (940 ml) broth (beef, chicken or vegetable)

 - black pepper to taste

-- Pour in the remaining broth and whisk until well combined.
+- Reduce heat to medium-low, stirring often, simmer until thickened, about 15-20 minutes depending on your preferred thickness.
 Season with salt and pepper, to taste (the saltiness and flavors will concentrate some when it reduces down).